 Statue of St Walburga (1995): Carved out of sycamore, Tom Preator made this statue of St Walburga dressed as a Benedictine nun.
 She, with 38 other sisters, left their convent in Wimborne and joined St Boniface to help him with his apostolic work in Germany.
 She became the Abbess of the Monastery and holds her crozier (her patronal emblem) in her right hand.

-Side Chapel: Formerly the Lady Chapel, this became the Blessed Sacrament Chapel in 1990.
-(The Blessed Sacrament is the physical presence of Jesus Christ whom we receive in Holy Communion.
-We reserve Our Lord's presence here for prayer and to take to the sick and housebound.
-There is a plan to relocate the tabernacle to the sanctuary).
-The Stained Glass Window (1990) behind the altar of the Blessed Sacrament Chapel was made by the monks at Buckfast Abbey and depicts the Gospel reading of the ‘miraculous catch of fish’.
+Side Chapel: Formerly the Lady Chapel, this became the Blessed Sacrament Chapel in 1990 until the tabernacle was relocated to the sanctuary in 2018.
+The stained glass at the back of the chapel was made by the monks at Buckfast Abbey and depicts the Gospel reading of the ‘miraculous catch of fish’.

 Items of Interest on the Right Side of the Church